Raider123/Cometa_EMG_To_Python_LSL/README.md

     Sender.cs includes functionality to handle the application's shutdown process.
     When the form is closing, it cancels any ongoing data transmission to ensure that the application shuts down cleanly.

+For demonstration purposes you can use the added receiver_lsl_test.py script can be used.